StefanKarasmilov/udacity_final_project_civic_app/README.md

+# This is the final Udacity project for the Android developer program with Kotlin.

+## Below are all the requirements that must be met for the project to be admitted.

 ## Political Preparedness

 PolitcalPreparedness is an example application built to demonstrate core Android Development skills as presented in the Udacity Android Developers Kotlin curriculum.